johannes-huther/www.johannes.huther.link/README.md

 ```
 Open `http://[your ip]:8080` in your browser.

+## Deployment
+The website is deployed to [`www.johannes.huther.link`](https://www.johannes.huther.link) as soon as a new release is published.

+A staging build is deployed to [`www.staging.johannes.huther.link`](https://www.staging.johannes.huther.link) with every push to the `master` branch.

 ## Licensing
 This project is licensed under the MIT License.
 See also [`LICENSE`](LICENSE).